Skip to main content

 info

-Note that in the above example, blueprint input is used as the value of the HELM grain input, so the environment's owner is able to choose the replicaCount required for his need.
-The information provided by the user will be passed to HELM chart as values and affect the deployment process.
+Note that in the above example, blueprint input is used as the value of the Helm grain input, so the environment's owner is able to choose the replicaCount required for his need.
+The information provided by the user will be passed to Helm chart as values and affect the deployment process.

 grains: